 This can be divided into four parts:

 - Base Pay – Paid monthly.
-In China, it is common to have a 13-month scheme, with the additional month being issued during the Spring Festival.
+In China, it is common to have a 13-month scheme, with the additional month being issued during the Spring Festival, also know as Chinese New Year.
 There is a shortage of managerial ability in China, and so competitive salaries are required to attract and retain good employees

 - Incentives – Performance-based payment is widely welcomed across China, especially in cities like Shanghai, Guangzhou, and Beijing.
 Companies often get creative with how to incentivize employees, and team performance plans, sales bonus plans, and special recognition awards are common